 Those of us fortunate enough to share our lives with a rabbit will know they are sensitive animals.
-They may also know that there are different breeds which have varying morphologies, i.e. their physical form.
+They may also know there are different breeds which have varying morphologies, i.e. their physical form differs.
 Some have naturally droopy ears, others have ears which stand alert.
-If we see that our rabbit has one floppy ear, it might suggest to us there is a problem.
-At the very least, we would want to know why it has happened.
+If we see our rabbit has one floppy ear, we may think it is simply their appearance.
+In some cases, it can be the signal of a health problem, especially if it appears suddenly.

 Rabbit ear positions and their meanings

 Firstly, it is important to remember that a rabbit may have naturally floppy ears.
 Moreover, they might naturally have one ear which is erect and another which droops down.
 There is a key distinction to make from the beginning.
 If you are asking why your baby rabbit's ears are floppy, this is to do with their development.
 A baby rabbit's ears will usually take between 9 and 13 days to stand erect.

 However, if your baby rabbit's ears remain floppy after this time, it may not be due to a problem.
 It may be due to genetics.
 The way a rabbit's ears stand up or lop down will be one of these categories:

 - Erect: the majority of rabbit breeds have both ears standing up once they develop.

 - Full lop ears: although not as common as two erect ears, lop rabbit breeds are becoming increasingly popular as companion animals.

 - Half lop ears: even when fully developed, the rabbit has one ear erect and one floppy.

 - Oar lop ears: the ears of the rabbit stick out from the side of the rabbit's head and remain in a half-raised position.

 - Horn lop ears: the ears are in a half-lop and project over the rabbit's face like bull horns.